 If you lose track of how many photos you have on your card, you may fill it up at an inconvenient moment.
 To capture new images, you might need to delete old ones.

 The biggest problem is the memory card itself.
 They may have a big capacity, but they are small.
 And small means easy to lose.
 So it’s best to move the photos onto another device as soon as possible.

 Modern digital cameras make this easy.
 Many allow you to transfer files from the camera to another device using Bluetooth or Wi-Fi.

 2. Store Your Photos on External Hard Drives

 Computers and laptops are great tools and essential to modern photography.
 But they’re fragile.
-They can suffer from physical damage, like dropping it or spilling something on it.
-Theft is also a concern.
+They can suffer physical damage from dropping it or spilling something on it.
+And theft is also a concern.

 You can also encounter technical issues like viruses.
 If a computer develops a software problem, sometimes the only solution is to wipe the whole thing.
 That means your photos too.